Nostalgia: In rhetoric and communication

 Kurlinkus coined the term "nostalgic other" to describe the ways in which some populations of people become trapped in other people's nostalgic stories of them, idealized as natural while simultaneously denied sovereignty or the right to change in the present.
-"Nostalgic others differ from other scholarly discourse in that their alterity is not primarily based in race or ethnicity."
-Kurlinkus wrote.
+"Nostalgic others differ from other scholarly discourse in that their alterity is not primarily based in race or ethnicity", Kurlinkus wrote.
 "Rather, in concurrent identifications and divisions, the nostalgic other is distinguished from the rhetor by time.
 We live in the present; they live in the past.
-The creation of the nostalgic other allows mainstream populations to commodify the racial purity and stability of the past but refuses the community agency to change in the present by highlighting its negative traits.
+The creation of the nostalgic other allows mainstream populations to commodify the racial purity and stability of the past but refuses the community agency to change in the present by highlighting its negative traits."

 As an advertising tool

 In media and advertising, nostalgia-evoking images, sounds, and references can be used strategically to create a sense of connectedness between consumers and products with the goal of convincing the public to consume, watch, or buy advertised products.
 Modern technology facilitates nostalgia-eliciting advertising through the subject, style, and design of an advertisement.
 The feeling of longing for the past is easily communicated through social media and advertising because these media require the participation of multiple senses, are able to represent their ideas entirely, and therefore become more reminiscent of life.

 Due to efficient advertising schemes, consumers need not have experienced a specific event or moment in time in order to feel nostalgic for it.
 This is due to a phenomenon referred to as vicarious nostalgia.
 Vicarious nostalgia is a feeling of wistful yearning for a moment that occurred prior to, or outside of, the span of one's memory, but is relatable (has sentimental value) due to repeated mediated exposure to it.
-The constant propagating of advertisements and other media messages makes vicarious nostalgia possible, and changes the ways we understand advertisements and subsequently, the way consumers use their purchasing power.
+The constant propagating of advertisements and other media messages makes vicarious nostalgia possible, and changes the ways we understand advertisements and, subsequently, the way consumers use their purchasing power.

-Examples of nostalgia used to provoke public interest include nostalgia-themed websites such as Want Nostalgia?, The Nostalgia Machine, and DoYouRemember?, and revamps of old movies, TV shows, and books.
-Vintage, rustic and old-fashioned design styles can also be seen in nostalgia-based ad campaigns that companies such as Coca-Cola and Levi Strauss & Co. use.

 Developed within the marketing discipline, forestalgia, defined as an individual's yearning for an idealized future, serves as a future-focused counterpart to nostalgia.
-Like nostalgia, where only the happy memories are retained, forestalgia explains customers’ intentions to escape the present to a romanticized future where current concerns are no longer an issue.
+Like nostalgia, where only the happy memories are retained, forestalgia explains customers' intentions to escape the present to a romanticized future where current concerns are no longer an issue.
 Marketing researchers found that when promoting hedonic and utilitarian products, far-past nostalgia and far-future forestalgia advertisements were most effective in the promotion of utilitarian products.
 In contrast, hedonic products were better suited for advertisements framed in far-past nostalgia or near-future forestalgia.